 Messaging wars begin

-Tom wrote, “While Slack may have won the Office Messaging Wars of 2014-2017, the Enterprise Messaging Wars of 2018-2020
+Tom wrote, “While Slack may have won the Office Messaging Wars of 2014-2017, the Enterprise Messaging Wars of 2018-2020 are only just beginning.”

-Tom suggested we were only on episode 5 of 20 of Game of Messaging Thrones.
-With the arrival of Microsoft, Google and Cisco on Slack’s home
+Tom suggested we were only on episode 5 of 20 of Game of Messaging Thrones and Slack vs Microsoft Teams would run on throughout the year.

 The rise and rise of Microsoft Teams

 To declare the messaging wars were over, only two weeks after Microsoft announced a free version of Microsoft Teams was a bold statement.

-Covering other vendors in the market, the study also revealed expected adoption by the end of 2020:
+Covering other vendors in the market, the Spiceworks study also revealed expected adoption by the end of 2020:

-Needless to say, these results triggered a raft of
+Needless to say, these results triggered a raft of articles.

 Whilst on point for the HipChat community, this was merely one of many articles comparing Microsoft Teams and Slack.

 Tim Gelardi, Senior Industry Analyst at MZA, told me he thinks:

 “It’s going to be a big year for Microsoft Teams.
-They will continue to be the main blocker to many of the other solutions getting a foothold in
+They will continue to be the main blocker to many of the other solutions getting a foothold in organisations.”

 The next biggest name on the Spiceworks list was Google Hangouts.

-However, Cisco was recently named a leader in team collaboration software by Info-Tech.
-In their report, Cisco received an 8.3/10 composite score.
+In the Info-Tech report, Cisco received an 8.3/10 composite score.
 This put them third overall, behind Slack and Asana.

 “No decisions made about when Hangouts will be shut down.
 Hangouts users will be upgraded to Hangouts Chat and Hangouts Meet.”

 Google certainly hasn’t won the messaging war but they are hanging on in there.

 “Google is making a serious play for the enterprise now.
 It will be interesting to see how G-Suite customers take to the Hangouts Chat.”

 Battlers from left field

 Workplace VP, Julien Codorniou told me openly that the Workplace strategy is to attack the forward-thinking Fortune 500 customers.
-Whilst there appears a lot of room to

-“I think will see Facebook gaining a lot of user base market share, but if the big Chinese providers (DingTalk, WeChat etc) can monetize their existing free users, they could be dark horses.”
+“I think we will see Facebook gaining a lot of user base market share, but if the big Chinese providers (DingTalk, WeChat etc) can monetize their existing free users, they could be dark horses.”

 There is also the potential for Unified Comms vendors to make a real play in the messaging wars this year.